MC-21 Falls Short of Plans: Only 76 Aircraft Instead of 270 by 2030

-By the end of 2026, the United Aircraft Corporation (UAC, part of the Rostec Group) expects to produce only two serial MC-21 aircraft.
-This was announced by the CEO of the state corporation, Sergey Chemezov.
+By the end of 2026, the United Aircraft Corporation (UAC, part of the Rostec Group) expects to produce only two serial MC-21 aircraft, according to Rostec CEO Sergey Chemezov.

-According to him, it is then that the import-substituted version of the aircraft should receive a type certificate.
-However, production plans have been adjusted — now it is planned to produce 36 aircraft per year by 2030.
+According to him, the import-substituted version of the aircraft should receive a type certificate at that time.
+However, production plans have been adjusted, and now the plan is to produce 36 aircraft per year by 2030.

-This figure is significantly lower than that stipulated in the Comprehensive Program for the Development of Civil Aviation (KPDGA), adopted in 2022 and revised several times.
+This figure is significantly lower than what is stipulated in the Comprehensive Program for the Development of Civil Aviation (KPDGA), adopted in 2022 and revised several times.

-The reality turned out to be much more modest.
-Considering the shift of the program by three years, by 2030, not 270, but about 76 aircraft will be built.
+The reality is much more modest.
+Considering the three-year shift in the program, by 2030, not 270, but about 76 aircraft will be built.

 Aeroflot Will Be Short Hundreds of Aircraft

-These rates call into question the plans of Aeroflot, which expected to receive 108 MC-21 aircraft by 2030.
-So far, only 18 have been firmly contracted, with another 90 expected to be added by the end of the year — now these deadlines look unrealistic.
+These rates cast doubt on Aeroflot's plans, which expected to receive 108 MC-21 aircraft by 2030.
+So far, only 18 are firmly contracted, with another 90 expected to be added by the end of the year, but these deadlines now seem unrealistic.

 SJ-100, Tu-214, and Il-114 — Who Can Pick Up the Slack?